mxagar/space_exploration/geospatial_data_guide/README.md

 We can plot points with regular (scatter) plots and we can add background maps with the package [`contextily`](https://contextily.readthedocs.io/en/latest/).

+:warning: Contextily assumes that your data is in the Web Mercator projection, the system used by most web tile services: `EPSG:3857`.
+See the section [3.
+Projecting and Transforming Geometries](#3-projecting-and-transforming-geometries) to see how to check and fix that.

 ```python
 # Import pandas and matplotlib
 import pandas as pd